-If you want to work with high-tech medical equipment and contribute to the treatment of patients with cancer, you might want to work in the field of medical dosimetry.
+If you want to work with high-tech medical equipment and contribute to the treatment of patients with cancer, you might train to work in the field of medical dosimetry.
 Medical dosimetrists determine the proper radiation dosage used in treating cancer patients.
 Read on to learn more about medical dosimetry and what it takes to work in the field.
 Schools offering Cardiovascular Technology degrees can also be found in these popular choices.

 Medical dosimetry is a part of the field of radiation oncology involving knowledge of advanced mathematics, radiobiology, physics and anatomy.
 In order to shrink or eliminate tumor growth, some patients receive limited doses of radiation internally or externally.
-In medical dosimetry, you calculate the amount of these doses and establish the optimal location of treatment on a patient's body.
+In medical dosimetry, you calculate the amount of these doses and establish the optimal treatment location on a patient's body.

-If you choose to work in this field, you'll work together with medical physicists and radiation oncologists to determine the amount of radiation used to treat a patient's tumor.
+If you choose to work in this field, you'll collaborate with medical physicists and radiation oncologists to determine the amount of radiation used to treat a patient's tumor.
 Your work will usually take place in a hospital, clinic or private practice cancer center.
 You'd be responsible for calculating the precise volume of a patient's tumor and the treatment location.
 You may often use computers, advanced medical imaging and other technology to determine the optimal dose of radiation to shrink a tumor while avoiding damage to healthy tissue and organs.

 Other Related Tasks